mparker-landt/Milestone_Project_1/README.md

 #### First time Users Stories:
 - As a new user I want to be able to see what services are provided for complete novices so I can start practicing music.
 - As a new user I want to be able to see what services are provided for experienced musicians so I can continue practicing music.
-- As a new user I want to be able to find out here the group is situated and what the contact details are.
+- As a new user I want to be able to find out where the group is situated and what the contact details are.
 - As a new user I want to be able to sign up to join the group.
 #### Returning Users Stories:
 - As a returning user I want to be able to quickly navigate to the social media links.